Last Updated on January 27, 2023

 3. Create Keep, Toss, and Donate Piles

 I’m going to try using the 90/90 minimalist method, but as Marie Kondo says, choose whatever sparks joy and start making piles of what you want to keep, toss, and donate or sell.
-Just remember, if you want to sell it, you’ll be holding onto the junk longer and need a place to store it.
+Just remember, if you want to sell it, you’ll be holding onto the junk longer, and you might need a place to store it.
 When selling an item during this process, my advice to you is to price it cheap, so it sells fast.
 Also, store the item in a large plastic bin instead of keeping it in the room you are decluttering.

 The 90/90 decluttering method is simple.
 Ask yourself if you’ve used the item within the last 90 days.
 If the answer is yes, keep it.
 If the answer is no, ask yourself if you will use it within the next 90 days.
 The item goes in the toss or donate pile if the answer is no.